barbaraaboagye/barbaraaboagye.github.io/_posts/2023-12-15-Data-Cleaning-for-School-And-Scholarship-Search.md

 ---
 layout:     post
-title:      Data cleaning and school and scholarship search (3SA)
+title:     HOW TO BUILD A SCHOOL AND SCHOLARSHIP SEARCH APP (3SA) USING PYTHON AND STREAMLIT (PART 1) :
-subtitle:
+subtitle:   DATA CLEANING AND PREPROCESSING
 date:       2023-11-15
 author:     "Barbara Aboagye"
 header-img: